-We highly recommend you always have a try first, even you have read many good reviews of Topaz Video Enhance AI.
+However, we highly recommend you always have a try first, even if you have read many good reviews of Topaz Video AI.
 The one that meets your needs and works for you is the best.
-You can find other AI upscaling software, but I believe Topaz Video Enhance AI is the best.
+You can find other AI upscaling software, but I believe Topaz Video AI is the best.

 Generally, Topaz Video AI is my favorite AI upscaling software.
 It improves video quality amazingly.
 And, Topaz is straightforward to use, so you won’t waste hours learning it.
 If you’re not happy, simply ask for a refund.

 Hi there, Hunk.
 My name is Brian Matiash.
 I’m the Product Marketing Manager at Topaz Labs and I’d like to thank you for this great article!
 I really enjoy how thorough you were in illustrating how you use Video Enhance AI.